 - FSAP staff may share relevant information with one another as needed to assure continuity of care.

-- In situations where workplace issues need to be addressed and resolved, it may be in your interest for the FSAP professional to confer, consult, and collaborate with your supervisor, human resources representative, or others in or outside of the workplace.
+- In situations where workplace issues need to be addressed and resolved, it may be in your interest for FSAP staff to confer, consult, and collaborate with your supervisor, human resources representative, or others in or outside of the workplace.
 In these situations, the FSAP staff member will discuss with you whom it would be helpful to talk with and why, and identify what information would be helpful to obtain from or disclose to others.
 No information will be shared without your written permission.

 Release of information

 Whether you talk with us about yourself or discuss concerns about someone else, we need your permission in order to share information about you with anyone.
 In our experience, sometimes people feel it would be helpful for an FSAP counselor to talk with another person (for example, to make a referral, reach out to a person in distress, facilitate a difficult conversation, etc.).

 If you want FSAP to provide any kind of information about you to another person, please talk with a member of our staff about your specific desires (e.g., what information you want us to share with whom).

 The FSAP Authorization for Release of Confidential Information (pdf) documents your permission.
 You have the right to revoke this release in writing at any time, except to the extent that FSAP has already relied on or acted upon this authorization.